Storyflow Logo

 Notion logo

-Best for: Podcast teams who want database-shaped planning.
+Best for: Podcast teams who want database-shaped planning and status tracking.
 Not for: podcasters who prefer canvas or visual planning.

 Pricing: Free for individuals.
 Plus from $10/user/month.
 Business from $15/user/month with Notion AI.

-Pros: Mature database paradigm, multiple views (table, kanban, calendar), Notion AI is bundled at Business, large ecosystem.
+Pros: Mature database paradigm, multiple views (table, kanban, calendar), Notion AI bundled at Business, large template and integration ecosystem.

-Cons: Database paradigm is wrong for visual or narrative work, real-time collaboration on the same row can feel sluggish.
+Cons: Database paradigm is wrong for visual or narrative work, real-time collaboration on the same row can feel sluggish, per-user pricing adds up for larger teams.

-Verdict: Notion is the right pick for database-shaped podcast planning.
+Verdict: Notion is the right pick for database-shaped podcast planning where tracking matters more than spatial layout.

 3. Riverside Magic (Best Recording Plus Planning)